brogers622/portfolio/README.md

 # portfolio
-A detailed archive of projects Bryce has worked on
+An archive of projects Bryce has worked on